 What health or age restrictions apply?

-Did you know the ship has multiple decks, and the average crewmember climbs about 30 flights of stairs per day?
+- Did you know the ship has multiple decks, and the average crewmember climbs about 30 flights of stairs daily?

 Are physically impaired people able to volunteer with Mercy Ships?